towergame/ctfd-naumachia-dynamic-plugin/README.md

 # CTFd Naumachia Plugin

+## Dynamic scoring fork

+This is a fork for my specific purpose where I needed dynamic scoring functionality for the Naumachia CTFd plugin.

+---

 Plugin for [CTFd](https://github.com/ctfd/ctfd) to integrate with [Naumachia](https://github.com/nategraf/Naumachia)

 This plugin creates the utilities needed to manage Naumachia user configs and certs from the CTFd